-In certain cases, such as a business being less than a year old or the applicant having been refused vehicle finance before, you may be asked to provide additional information in certain circumstances.
+In certain cases, such as a business being less than two years old or the applicant having been refused vehicle finance before, you may be asked to provide additional information in certain circumstances.
 We might ask you for:

 If you are unsure if you eligible for business van leasing, take our brief interactive questionnaire below to find out if you are likely to be accepted for finance.

 If you are a private individual applying for a personal contract hire agreement, you will be asked to fill out a Personal Finance Application form.
 On this, you will be asked to provide the following information: